evanlissoos/linux-package-backup-restore/README.md

 The dependencies for this program are pymongo and Puppet.
 	To install Puppet, use your system's package manager.
-	To install pymongo, use pip.
+	To install pymongo, use `pip install`.

-To create a backup, run './backup' and you will be given a unique ID.
-To restore, call 'sudo ./restore' and enter in your ID.
+To create a backup, run `./backup` and you will be given a unique ID.
+To restore, run `sudo ./restore` and enter in your ID.